 Step 3 - Pan-fried the breaded tofu

-- Warm a non-stick large pan on medium-high heat and add a small amount of sesame oil, if desired (you can also roast without any oil).
+- Warm a non-stick large pan on medium-high heat and add a small amount of sesame oil.

 - When warmed up, add the tofu and roast on each side until browned, making sure to flip once or twice.
 This should take about 10-15 minutes.